anoma/applications-workshop/Material/1_Learn-Anoma-Apps.md

 **Transactions** consume and create resources.

 - Transactions with equal quantities of created and consumed resources of the same kind are **balanced**.
-- If all resource logics are

 - An unbalanced transaction is called **intent**.
+- A transaction is **valid** if all resource logics are valid.
-- Only balanced and transactions can be executed
+- Only balanced and valid transactions can be executed

   |       Consumed        |        Created        | Balanced? ✅/❌ |
   | :-------------------: | :-------------------: | :-------------: |